magnusdtd/Computer-Networking-Project/Readme.md

     ```sh
     ./build/Debug/client.exe
     ```
-An alternative way to run server and client in one comamnd
+An alternative way to run server and client in one command

 ```
 .\run.ps1